rsksmart/devportal-1.0/_rsk/rbtc/conversion/index.md

 render_features: '2-way-peg-verifier'
 ---

-In this article, we explain step-by-step on how to convert from BTC to RBTC, and vice versa.
+In this article, we explain step by step on how to convert from BTC to RBTC, and vice versa.
 The process of conversion utilises a [Powpeg](/rsk/architecture/powpeg/) mechanism.
 Thus, these conversions are referred to as peg-ins and peg-outs.

 - **Peg-in**: